QuentinRa/blog.quentinra.dev/operating-systems/linux/knowledge/index.md

 <details class="details-e">
 <summary>Foreground, and background processes</summary>

 In every terminal, there is a session running, which means at least one group of processes.
-There is two "slots" that groups in a session
+There are two "slots" in a session

 * **foreground**: only one group may be at the foreground
 * **background**: every other group will be there